arduano/syzygy/README.md

 */ˈsɪzɪdʒi/* - The conjunction or opposition of two corresponding things.

-This tool seamlessly connects you to an AI chat agent, allowing you to multiply your productivity with script-driven automation.
+This tool seamlessly connects you to an AI chat agent, allowing you to multiply your productivity with rapid script-driven automation.

 ## Key Features